Bladder urgency and Overactive Bladder (OAB)

 Botox

-This treatment involves injecting botulinum toxin (Botox) into the inside of your bladder using a small telescope.
+This treatment involves injecting botulinum toxin (botox) into the inside of your bladder using a small telescope.
 Botox has the effect of reducing the squeezing (contractions) of the bladder but it can reduce the normal contractions so that your bladder is not able to empty fully.
-Up to 20 in 100 patients may need to insert a catheter (a small tube) into their bladder to empty it.
-This treatment has to be repeated every 9 to 12 months as the effect of the Botox wears off after this time.
+Up to 20 in every 100 patients may need to insert a catheter (a small tube) into their bladder to empty it.
+This treatment has to be repeated every 9 to 12 months as the effect of the botox wears off after this time.

 Botox has been licensed (approved) in the United Kingdom for the treatment of OAB.